 Mrs Summers, Mrs Khera and Mrs Vickers

-PE is currently timetabled for Mondays and Thursdays, but children should have their PE kit in school every day.
+PE - currently timetabled for Mondays and Thursdays, but children should have their PE kit in school every day.

 It is expected that children in Year 6 bring key resources into school.
 As a minimum, they need to have a handwriting pen and a pencil, but other children also bring in a rubber, glue, highlighter pen, colouring crayons, a notebook etc. Having their own resources helps develop their sense of responsibility and independence and means they can start their learning with 'Morning Work' as soon as they arrive in school.